Overview

 Brian M. Saxe is a Partner at The Miller Law Firm.
 He concentrates his practice on complex commercial, business, and class action litigation.

-Mr. Saxe has successfully litigated class actions throughout the nation, including on behalf of consumers, homeowners, and insureds.
-He has obtained groundbreaking recoveries on behalf of children with autism challenging the denial of coverage for behavioral therapy.
-Several of his class action settlements have ranked among the top 5 in Michigan.
+Mr. Saxe also has successfully litigated class actions and complex matters throughout the nation on behalf of consumers and other aggrieved groups.
+He represents Michigan’s largest counties in the Opioid litigation against the drug industry, involving one of the largest settlements in history.
+He has obtained groundbreaking recoveries on behalf of children with autism against insurance companies, challenging the denial of coverage for vital behavioral therapy.
+Several of his class action settlements have ranked among the highest in Michigan.

 Mr. Saxe is an active member of the Privately Held Businesses Forum of the State Bar of Michigan, and he serves as Chairman of its Publications Committee.
 He has presented on business litigation and breakup issues for the State Bar of Michigan, including at the annual Business Law Symposium and at other SBM events.